estebancano-dev/BashAliases/README.md

 # BashAliases
- Bash Aliases for Kali Linux
+Check wiki for more info